delliott0000/PyDoorBuilder/API/Subprotocol/Common.md

 - Each `Event` must be acknowledged exactly once and within an agreed-upon time limit.
 - Each `Ack` must reference an `Event` that exists and has not already been acknowledged.
 - An `Ack` must not be acknowledged.

+# Connection Phases
+Each connection is divided into two application-level phases; the handshake phase and the messaging phase.

 # Message Structure
 Each message must be "JSON-like".
 That is to say that it must be a text frame that can be parsed into a valid JSON object.